heidibaum/heidibaum.github.io/about.md

       </div>
       <div class="col-sm-10">
         <h4>Inclusivity & Diversity</h4>
-        <i>**MB** explicitly encourages efforts to increase inclusivity and diversity, in regards to both our contributors and the populations we study</i>
+        <i><b>MB</b> explicitly encourages efforts to increase inclusivity and diversity, in regards to both our contributors and the populations we study</i>
       </div>
     </div>
     <div class="row">